TpRedNinja/Route-Tracker/README.md

 - Uses memory reading techniques to access game data
 - Routes stored in editable files for customization
 - Memory caching system for improved performance
+- **Auto-update system**: Checks GitHub for new releases and can update in-app

 ## Credits